Bauddhayan Mukherji: Professional life

-Bauddhayan Mukherji's work life began with Shyamanand Jalan's Kolkata based production house Audio Visual Arts and later he joined Black Magic Motion Pictures where he joined as the assistant director but rose up the ranks to become a partner of the company.
-He was part of the team that created Patalghar (The Underground Chamber) the cult Bengali film in 2002.
+Bauddhayan Mukherji's work life began with Shyamanand Jalan's Kolkata-based production house Audio Visual Arts, and later he joined Black Magic Motion Pictures, where he joined as the assistant director but rose up the ranks to become a partner of the company.
+He was part of the team that created Patalghar (The Underground Chamber), the cult Bengali film in 2002.

-Today Bauddhayan runs his own production house called Little Lamb Films which he founded with wife Monalisa in 2007 and is considered a path breaker in Indian advertising filmmaking.
-He has directed more than 400 TVCs and has helped create brands like Procter & Gamble, Nokia, Unilever, Honda, GlaxoSmithKline, Coke, Colgate, Heinz, Johnson & Johnson, Hyundai Motor Company, to name a few.
+Today, Bauddhayan runs his own production house called Little Lamb Films, which he founded with his wife Monalisa in 2007 and is considered a path breaker in Indian advertising filmmaking.
+He has directed more than 400 TVCs and has helped create brands like Procter & Gamble, Nokia, Unilever, Honda, GlaxoSmithKline, Coke, Colgate, Heinz, Johnson & Johnson, and Hyundai Motor Company, to name a few.

-In 2010, Bauddhayan directed the Bell Bajao campaign for Breakthrough which went on to win the prestigious Silver Lion at Cannes – the Oscars of advertising films.
-He also became the first Indian filmmaker to win two back to back One Show merits at New York and Spikes Asia Golds at Singapore.
-In 2015, the Haathipaon Mukt Bharat (Filaria Free India) campaign for Sabin Vaccine Institute landed him with another Silver Lion at Cannes Health.
+In 2010, Bauddhayan directed the Bell Bajao campaign for Breakthrough, which went on to win the prestigious Silver Lion at Cannes – the Oscars of advertising films.
+He also became the first Indian filmmaker to win two back-to-back One Show merits at New York and Spikes Asia Golds at Singapore.
+In 2015, the Haathipaon Mukt Bharat (Filaria Free India) campaign for the Sabin Vaccine Institute landed him with another Silver Lion at Cannes Health.

 In 2013, Bauddhayan ventured into feature films and over the last few years has directed two of India's most awarded and internationally acclaimed indies under the banner of Little Lamb Films – Teenkahon (2014, Bengali, available on Amazon Prime) & The Violin Player (2016, Hindi, available on Netflix).
 These films have been screened at more than 85 film festivals across five continents.
 In 2015, Bauddhayan went on to win the Aravindan Puraskaram, an award by the Kerala State Chalachitra Academy for the Best Debutant Director in the country, for Teenkahon.
 The Violin Player also became the first Indian film ever to be represented by the French Sales Agents, Alpha Violet.

 In 2021, Bauddhayan won his first National Award for The Shower - a PSA on the rural-urban water inequality for Unilever, India.
 The Shower became the first Indian advertisement film to win the National Award.
-It won the Best Promotional Film in non-feature film category at the 67th National Film Awards.
+It won the Best Promotional Film in the non-feature film category at the 67th National Film Awards.

-Marichjhapi, his next directorial venture for Little Lamb Films has already created a buzz in the international co-production market when it was chosen to represent India at the prestigious Asian Project Market at Busan 2019 and Cinéfondation L'Atelier at the Cannes Film Festival 2020.
-One of Bauddhayan's forthcoming directorial project, The Bookkeeper's Wife, was part of the Co-production Market at Film Bazaar 2020 and the Torino Film Lab NXT, 2021.
+Marichjhapi, his next directorial venture for Little Lamb Films, has already created a buzz in the international co-production market when it was chosen to represent India at the prestigious Asian Project Market at Busan 2019 and Cinéfondation L'Atelier at the Cannes Film Festival 2020.
+One of Bauddhayan's forthcoming directorial projects, The Bookkeeper's Wife, was part of the Co-production Market at Film Bazaar 2020 and the Torino Film Lab NXT, 2021.